InterContinental Doha - The City

 To avoid the intense heat and high temperatures, especially in the summer months, the afternoons are a good time to discover the Doha City Center Mall or The Gate Mall which are located only a few minutes away.
 Alternatively, you can visit the Museum of Islamic Art, which houses the largest collection of Islamic art in the world or relax by our open-air rooftop pool.

 Discover the Arabian lifestyle at Souq Waqif.
 This is the one place in Qatar where you can find anything and everything.
 Made up of a large labyrinth of alleyways lined with various shops, the popular souq is a feast for the senses.
 Selections of perfumes, spices, incense, sweets, rice and dried fruits are plentiful.
 End your day with a traditional Shisha, the Arabic water pipe, and a cup of tea in one of the corner cafés.

 FIFA World Cup 2022

 The Oryx is Qatar's national animal.
 It is a medium sized antelope with a distinct shoulder hump and long straight horns.
 It is believed that this animal inspired the legend of the unicorn in early travellers to Arabia.

-The Museum of Islamic Arts was designed by renowned architect I. M. Pei, who designed the famous Louvre Pyramid in Paris.
-The museum rises from it's own manmade island.
-Shaped like a postmodern fortress, the museum houses the largest collection of Islamic arts in the world.
+The Museum of Islamic Art was designed by renowned architect I. M. Pei, who designed the famous Louvre Pyramid in Paris.
+The museum rises from its own manmade island.
+Shaped like a postmodern fortress, the museum houses the largest collection of Islamic art in the world.

-The location of Souq Waqif has been a historical souq or market place for over a hundred years, as this is the spot where the Bedouin would bring their sheep, goats and wool to trade for essentials.
-Souq Waqif is the most traditional market places in Doha.
-This is the place to look for spices, perfumes and oud, an exotic incense made from agar wood.
+The location of Souq Waqif has been a historical souq or market place for over a hundred years, as this is the spot where the Bedouins would bring their sheep, goats, and wool to trade for essentials.
+This is the place to look for spices, perfumes, souvenirs, and oud - exotic incense made from agar wood.
 It is also home to several traditional restaurants and shisha lounges.